wduquette/advent/README.md

 *   The stone on the hill should be accessible via the nouns "block" and "stone".
     *   Things should allow synonyms that are specific to that thing.
         *   Not every "stone" is a "block".
-*   Reconsider crate module layout, given "pub" rule:
-    *   A submodule can see everything in its parent modules, but only "pub" things from any other module.
 *   Let rules use script hooks:
     *   Add methods to Script struct that add specific actions to the script.
 The RuleBuilder will call these directly.